Orbital eccentricity: Examples

-Comets have very different values of eccentricity.
+Comets have very different values of eccentricities.
 Periodic comets have eccentricities mostly between 0.2 and 0.7, but some of them have highly eccentric elliptical orbits with eccentricities just below 1; for example, Halley's Comet has a value of 0.967.
 Non-periodic comets follow near-parabolic orbits and thus have eccentricities even closer to 1.
-Examples include Comet Hale–Bopp with a value of 0.995 and comet C/2006 P1 (McNaught) with a value of 1.000019.
-As Hale–Bopp's value is less than 1, its orbit is elliptical and it will return.
-Comet McNaught has a hyperbolic orbit while within the influence of the planets, but is still bound to the Sun with an orbital period of about 105 years.
+Examples include Comet Hale–Bopp with a value of 0.9951, Comet Ikeya-Seki with a value of 0.9999 and Comet McNaught (C/2006 P1) with a value of 1.000019.
+As first two's values are less than 1, their orbit are elliptical and they will return.
+McNaught has a hyperbolic orbit but within the influence of the inner planets, is still bound to the Sun with an orbital period of about 105 years.
 Comet C/1980 E1 has the largest eccentricity of any known hyperbolic comet of solar origin with an eccentricity of 1.057, and will eventually leave the Solar System.